Do Question Answering Modeling Improvements Hold Across Benchmarks?: Exploring the Limits of Concurrence

 \paragraph{Answer Generation.} We generate an answer span by selecting a random triple used in the passage generation process, and then choosing a random element of that triple.
 The passage realization of this random element is the answer span.

 \paragraph{Cloze Question Generation.} To generate the cloze question, we take the triple used for answer generation and mask out the particular element marked as the answer.
 We realize the non-answer triple elements into textual forms by selecting a random \wikidata label or alias for each triple element.
 Then, we optionally and randomly replace the predicate with its inverse (if one exists), reversing the subject and the object to maintain consistency.
-For example, given the triple \texttt{(Mae\_C.\_Jemison, employer, NASA)}, with \texttt{NASA} as the answer element, the resultant cloze query would be \texttt{(Mae\_C.\_Jemison, employer, [MASK])}.
-This cloze query can be transformed to the query \texttt{([MASK], employee, Mae\_C.\_Jemison)}, since \texttt{employer} and \texttt{employee} are inverse relations of each other.
 We also optionally and randomly replace the remaining unmasked entity (i.e., the triple subject or object that was not masked) with one of its hypernyms, challenging models' knowledge of such relations.
-For example, the cloze query \texttt{([MASK], employer, NASA)} could become \texttt{([MASK], employer, space\_agency)}.
-A reasonable natural question corresponding to this cloze query would be \textit{``Who was employed by a space agency?''}, challenging models to know that NASA is a space agency (more formally, that the relation \texttt{(NASA, instance\_of, space\_agency)} holds).

 \paragraph{Results and Discussion.} As Figure~\ref{fig:squad_vs_synthetic_combined} shows, \wikidatasyntheticqa{} has high concurrence with \humanconstructedbenchmarks{}, despite its lack of natural language passages or questions.